Neighborhoods Ready for School

 Lincoln launched an Early Childhood Initiative and Family Resource Center designed by West Oakland residents and informed by the success of Lincoln’s East Oakland Family Resource Center.

-Roots Community Health Center is developing the East Oakland Ready for School Network, a neighborhood network of nonprofits, community members and organizations in East Oakland to improve health outcomes and school readiness, particularly for African American families with children ages birth to 5.
+Roots Community Health Center started the East Oakland Ready for School Network, a neighborhood network of nonprofits, community members and organizations in East Oakland to improve health outcomes and school readiness, particularly for African American families with children ages birth to 5.

 Union City Family Center enhanced its pipeline of supports through its Family Center to increase resources and programing for families with young children to support school readiness in the Decoto Community.